 You may wonder why not just break the scope of work down into stories from the very beginning skipping the epics?
 Well, it’s a matter of efficiency.
 First of all, it would be quite challenging to properly define the list of stories, if there were no epics.
 And, secondly, without epics, it’s quite hard to see the big picture.
 As a result, it becomes almost impossible to properly estimate and prioritize the work since the only thing we can see is an endless list of relatively small tasks.

-How the dev team works with epics and user stories
+How does the developers team work with epics and user stories?

 In the Scrum team, the responsibility of writing epics and user stories lies on a Product Owner.
 He or she is a person who determines what has to be developed and in what sequence.
 But, of course, a Product Owner doesn’t work in isolation.
 To turn stakeholders’ ideas into epics and user stories, he constantly communicates with a development team.